 Barnaby Joyce drew national headlines in 2013 when he announced his intention to resign from The Senate and return to the region of his birth to contest the Federal Seat of New England as The Nationals candidate.

-On 7 September 2013, Barnaby was elected as the Member for New England with more than 54 per cent of the first preference vote and over 64 per cent of the vote on a two party preferred basis.
+On 7 September 2013, Barnaby was elected as the Member for New England with more than 54% of the first preference vote and over 64% of the vote on a two party preferred basis.

 He is strongly committed to bringing his passionate advocacy for rural and regional Australians, which has earned respect across both sides of the political divide, to the New England Electorate.

 Barnaby is one of a family of eight from a cattle and sheep property near Woolbrook in the southern New England and studied accountancy at the University of New England from 1986 to 1989.